akothen/Hydride/README.md

 ## Publication

-The first paper on Hydride was published at ASPLOS '24.
+The first paper on Hydride was published at ASPLOS 2024.
+In this paper we demonstrate Hydride's powerful vectorization capabilities and competitive performance of the code it generates for a variety of vector instruction sets.
 You can download the paper [from ACM Digital Library](https://dl.acm.org/doi/abs/10.1145/3620665.3640385).
 If you use Hydride, please cite both the compiler and the paper!